humbertoragazzini/ms-1-front-end/README.md

 1)
     1.a) In my repository you can click in download.

-    1.b) Safe the file an after that uncompress the file in you desired directory.
+    1.b) Safe the file an after that uncompressed the file in you desired directory.

     1.c) Now you can open the project with any IDE.